TeamHG-Memex/agnostic/tests/README.md

 committing and pushing.

 Docker containers are not mutable: they are restored to their original state when they are stopped and restarted.
-This is a good thing for integration tests!
+This is a good thing for integration
-It means that the testing environment can quickly be restored to a known state.
+tests: the testing environment always begins at a known state.

 To build the docker image, run the following command from the project root: